Employer Network Banner

 • Opportunities for new professional experiences, responsibilities, and career growth

-• Supervisors/managers provide support and resources to enable employees to meet work objectives, performance requirements and development needs
+• Qualified supervisors/managers oversee training, provide support and resources to enable employees to meet work objectives, performance requirements and development needs

-• Supervisors provide regular performance feedback, including review of the CPA practical experience requirements
+• Supervisors provide regular performance feedback and verify the CPA candidate's reporting towards the CPA practical experience requirements

 Once employees have earned their professional designation, CPABC recommends the following support: